-Off-highway vehicles can start wildfires.
-Preventing this is easy, stop frequently during your ride, check your vehicle for the build up of grass, branches or other debris.
-Remove them and continue to enjoy your ride - learn more here.
+Off-highway vehicles can start wildfires but preventing one is easy.
+Stop frequently during your ride, check your vehicle for the build up of grass, branches or other debris.
+Remove them and continue to enjoy your ride - learn more, here.

 LOCAL WILDFIRE UPDATE